-(1): Newton, Clarke (realistic world view) (2): Leibniz (linguistic world view) (2): Leibniz (linguistic world view) (3): (space-time in measurement theory) (space-time in measurement theory) (1): (space-time in measurement theory) (space-time in measurement theory) (1): (space-time in measurement theory) (space-time in measurement theory) (1): (space-time in measurement theory) (space-time in measurement theory) (1): (space-time in measurement theory) (space-time in measurement theory) (1): (space-time in measurement theory) (space-time in measurement theory) (1): (space-time in meas in which Newton and Leibniz respectively devotes himself to 1 and 2.
-Although Leibniz's assertion is not clear, we believe that • Leibniz found the importance of "linguistic space and time" in science, Also, it should be noted that (#) Newton proposed the scientific language called Newtonian mechanics, on the other hand, Leibniz could not propose a scientific language Summing up, I have the following opinion:
+'''

+(space-time in physics)

+(space-time in physics)

+(realistic world view)

+(space-time in physics)

+(realistic space-time)

+(what is space-time?"

+(space-time in measurement theory)

+(space-time in measurement theory)

+(space-time in measurement theory)

+(successors: Einstein, etc.)

+linguistic space-time

+(i.e., spectrum, tree)

+"How should space-time be represented?"

+'''

+in which Newton and Leibniz respectively devotes himself to (1) and (2).
+Although Leibniz's assertion is not clear, we believe that

+• Leibniz found the importance of "linguistic space and time" in science,

+Also, it should be noted that

+- (#) Newton proposed the scientific language called Newtonian mechanics, on the other hand, Leibniz could not propose a scientific language - ♠Note 10.7.
+I want to believe that "realistic" vs. "linguistic" is always hidden behind the great disputes in the history of the world view.
+That is,

+$$\begin{array}{c|c} \hline \text{realistic world view} & \longleftrightarrow \\ \hline \text{v.s.} & \hline \text{linguistic world view} \\ \hline & \hline \text{(idealistic)} \\ \hline \end{array}$$

-Table 10.1 : The realistic world view vs the linguistic world view Dispute $\setminus \mathbf{R}$ vs. L the realistic world view the linguistic world view Greek philosophy Aristotle Plato Problem of universals Realismus(Anselmus) Nominalisme(William of Ockham) Space·times Clarke( Newton) Liebniz Quantum mechanics Einstein $(cf. [13])$ Bohr $(cf. [5])$ I want to believe that "realistic" vs. "linguistic" is always hidden behind the greatest disputes in the history of the world view. - ♦Note 10.4.
+Table 10.1: The realistic world view vs the linguistic world view

+Dispute \setminus R vs. L the realistic world view the linguistic world view Greek philosophy Aristotle Plato Problem of universals Realismus(Anselmus) Nominalisme(William of Ockham) Space·times Clarke(Newton) Liebniz Quantum mechanics Einstein (cf. [13]) Bohr (cf. [5])

+I want to believe that "realistic" vs. "linguistic" is always hidden behind the greatest disputes in the history of the world view.

+♠Note 10.8.
 The space-time in measuring object is well discussed in the above.
 However, we have to say something about "observer's time".
 We conclude that observer's time is meaningless in measurement theory as mentioned the linguistic interpretation in Chap.
+1. That is, the following question is nonsense in measurement theory:

+- (\sharp_1) When and where does an observer take a measurement - (\sharp_2) Therefore, there is no tense (present, past, future) in sciences.

+Thus, some may recall

+McTaggart's paradox: "Time does not exist"

-1. That is, the following question is nonsense in measurement theory: - $(\sharp_1)$ When and where does an observer take a measurement - $(\sharp_2)$ Therefore, there is no tense (present, past, future) in sciences.
-Thus, some may recall (cf. ref.[53]).
-Although McTaggart s logic is not clear, we believe that his assertion is the same as "Subjective time (e.g., Augustinus' times, Bergson's times, etc. ) does not exist in science".
-If it be so, $(\sharp_3)$ McTaggart's assertion as well as Leibniz' assertion are one of the linguistic interpretation.
+(cf. ref.
+[58]).
+Although McTaggart s logic is not clear, we believe that his assertion is the same as "Subjective time (e.g., Augustinus' times, Bergson's times, etc.) does not exist in science".
+If it be so,

+(#3) McTaggart's assertion as well as Leibniz' assertion are one of the linguistic interpretation.

 After all, we conclude that

-$(\sharp_4)$ the cause of philosophers' failure is not to propose a language.
-Talking cynically, we say that ( $\sharp_5$ ) Philosophers continued investigating "linguistic interpretation" (="how to use Axioms 1 and 2") without language (i.e., Axiom 1(measurement: $\S2.7$ ) and Axiom 2(causality:\$10.3)).
-Chapter 11 Simple measurement and causality Until the previous chapter, we studied all of quantum language, that is,
+(\sharp_4) the cause of philosophers' failure is not to propose a language.

+Talking cynically, we say that

+(#5) Philosophers continued investigating "linguistic interpretation" (="how to use Axioms 1 and 2") without language (i.e., Axiom 1(measurement: §2.7) and Axiom 2(causality: §10.3)).

+Simple measurement and causality

+Until the previous chapter, we studied all of quantum language, that is,